auwixcom/lad/CONTRIBUTING.md

 # Contributing

-We'd love your help making zap the very best structured logging library in Go!
+We'd love your help making lad the very best structured logging library in Go!

 If you'd like to add new exported APIs, please [open an issue][open-issue] describing your proposal &mdash; discussing API changes ahead of time makes